 Course A or B?

 When first arriving at Cambridge you will be asked whether you want to take course A or B maths.
 Though at the end of the year you sit the same exam, course B is paced slightly faster and covers more topics.
-In the exam you you only need to answer six questions, doing course B gives you a slightly larger pool of potential questions to choose from.
+In the exam you only need to answer five long questions (out of 10), although doing course B gives you a slightly larger pool of potential questions to choose from.

 Whether or not it is recommended to do either course often varies from DoS to DoS (you will be given the most up-to-date advice when you arrive!).
 It is standard advice that you should have got at least 95% in all your Further Maths A-Level modules, though this should be taken only as a guide.
 You can move from course B to A at any time, so don’t think you decision will bind you for the whole year!

-Throughout the year there is a six-lecture introduction to scientific computing with MATLAB.
-During the lecture you work on a small program which is submitted at the end of the session, this is marked out of two and contributes to your end of year grade.
+Throughout the year there is a eight-lecture introduction to scientific computing with Python (using Matplotlib).
+During the lecture (online in 2022-23), you work on a short program which is submitted at the end of the session, this is marked out of two and contributes a very small percentage to your end of year grade.